System and network threats in operating system

 Passive Network Threats:

-Those activities such as wiretapping and idle scans are designed to intercept traffic travelling through the network.
+Those activities such as wiretapping and idle scans are designed to intercept traffic traveling through the network.

 Active Network Threats: